korn20123/chatbot/README.md

 ### Features
 - Real-time chat functionality
 - Lightweight and scalable
+- messageHistory for better context
+- api Integration to openrouter.ai

 ## Installation
 To set up and run the chatbot application locally, follow these steps: